gjbauer/system-administration-final-project/README.md

 Enable all system hardening measures except for 'syslogd,' for remote logging.
 ![](bsd-setup/7.png)
 ## Graphical and User Interface
+Install the following list of packages.
+These are intended just as a base set of user applications which can enable a usable experience.
 ![](bsd-setup/8.png)
+Enable 'seatd' as it will be required by sway.
+Vi into '/usr/local/etc/doas.conf'
 ![](bsd-setup/9.png)
+Type 'i' to enter instertion mode.
+Then type the following.
+Hit the 'Esc' key to exit insertion mode.
+Then type ':wq + Enter' to save the file.
 ![](bsd-setup/10.png)
+Now, as your regular user type 'chsh'
 ![](bsd-setup/11.png)
+Use your arrow key to move down to the line containing your shell (aka '/bin/sh') and type 'x' until that portion goes away.
+Then type 'i' to enter insertion mode just like we did above and put in the following path to your new shell.
+Write and exit.
 ![](bsd-setup/12.png)
+Clone, copy over, and delete your dotfiles configuration.
 ![](bsd-setup/13.png)
+Now, when you reboot the machine using 'doas reboot', you will login to your new ZSH configuration, and seatd will be running.
 ![](bsd-setup/14.png)
+Now, you can enter sway by simply typing 'sway'
 ![](bsd-setup/15.png)